ShaderScratch/organisation/README.md

 ![grafik](https://user-images.githubusercontent.com/43812953/125106317-cb6a4400-e0df-11eb-80f6-5dd2e8fdb43a.png)

-This is because the total length of the arguments passed to some sort of subprocess or something exceeds 8 kilobytes here, which is the maximum length a command can have in windows (it should work fine on linux though I think, so if you use that you can probably skip this step).
+This is because the total length of the arguments passed to some sort of subprocess or something here exceeds 8 kilobytes, which is the maximum length a command can have in windows (it should work fine on linux though I think, so if you use that you can probably skip this step).
 We can fix this by replacing all occurences of `node_modules\google-closure-library` with a shorter path to a symlink - that will bring the length back down below the limit.
 To do this, run the following command in the main folder you cloned the repositories into:

     mklink /D cl scratch-blocks\node_modules\google-closure-library